nikerego/optimizing-ml-pipeline/README.md

 This saves us from continuing to explore hyperparameters that don't show promise of helping reach our target metric.
 It prevents experiments from running for a long time and using up resources.

-You can use a bandit policy to stop a run if the target performance metric underperforms the best run so far by a specified margin.
+We use a bandit policy to stop a run if the target performance metric underperforms the best run so far by a specified margin.
-In our case this is 10% while a Median stopping policy abandons the run where the target performance metric is worse than the median of the running averages for all runs.
-This can significantly bring down total compute time.
+In our case this is 10%.
+A Median stopping policy on the other hand abandons the run where the target performance metric is worse than the median of the running averages for all runs.
+Using a bandit policy can significantly bring down total compute time.

 ## AutoML
 The AutoML configuration we have specified is as follows: